BudJulius/Music_Genre_Classifier/README.md

 Make sure to test the model only on the testing files.

 ## Results
 We trained the model with trimmed song duration to 15 seconds and 50 epochs.
 The average testing accuracy is around 60%.
+We got best results using 15 second duration and 50 epochs.
+30 and 70 epochs, as well as 30 and 20 seconds duration only overcomplicated the model, ending in worse perfmance and long training times.

 ## Usage
+Python kernel used - 3.12.3.
+Install the required modules.
+'''
+conda install pytorch torchvision torchaudio -c pytorch
+conda install numpy matplotlib seaborn scikit-learn
+conda install -c conda-forge librosa
+'''

+The "visualizations.ipynb" notebook can be run out of the box - the model and files are included, as well as training history.
+To run the "modelTrainer.ipynb", you first need to download the GTZAN dataset and divide the dataset into training, validation and testing sets (explained above).